Loan Information for 2011-2012

 Entrance counseling

-All new borrowers at San Diego City College must complete an online entrance interview at: StudentLoans.gov.
-Sign in with your Federal PIN and click on the entrance counseling link.
+All first time borrowers must complete an online entrance interview at: StudentLoans.gov.
+Sign in with your Federal FSA ID and click on the entrance counseling link.